 The incidence rate of paternity fraud in Mexico was among the highest recorded figures for several decades.
 However, the study’s limited scope may not make it an ideal option for general reference on Mexican paternity fraud.

-8. UK’s Child Support Agency has paid over 3000 wrongly accused fathers since the mid-2000s
+8. UK’s Child Support Agency paid over 3000 wrongly accused fathers since the mid-2000s

 The Guardian

-More than 3000 victims of paternity fraud have received refunds from the Child Support Agency after successful court rulings.
-Thousands of pounds in maintenance payments have gone to affected men in less than a decade.
+More than 3000 victims of paternity fraud received refunds from the Child Support Agency after successful court rulings.
+Thousands of pounds in maintenance payments went to affected men in less than a decade.

 9. The prevalence rate of paternity fraud in disputes is 26.9%